scottyschup/ruby-curriculum/language-basics/blocks.md

 `1`.
 You can define `<=>` on your own classes.

 * Write a method that takes some arguments and a block.
-It should call the block, passing the arguments.
+It should call the block, passing all the arguments to the block.
 If the user doesn't supply the block, it should print out "NO BLOCK GIVEN!".
   * To take possibly multiple arguments, check out the Ruby [splat operator][splat-operator].